terhumphrey/enterprise-security-lab-nist-800-171/99-Lab-Journal.md

 The evening of 2026-07-15 and all day on 2026-07-16 were dedicated to rebuilding and validating the redesigned environment.
 These activities are consolidated into this journal entry.

-Note: The Overall Status section above has not yet been fully updated to reflect all components of the redesigned architecture.

 ### Completed